cofi/dotfiles/elisp/nxhtml/README.txt

-Files that are now in Emacs' development (CVS/Bazaar) repository
+Files that are now in Emacs' development Bazaar repository
 ================================================================

 Some files that were previously distributed with nXhtml are now in